-The Butterfly Foundation represents all people affected by eating disorders and negative body image – a person with the illness, their family and their friends.
-As a leading national voice in supporting their needs, Butterfly highlights the realities of seeking treatment for recovery, and advocates for improved services from both government and independent sources.
+As a leading national voice in supporting the needs of our community, Butterfly highlights the realities of seeking treatment for recovery, and advocates for improved services from both government and independent sources.

-Butterfly operates a National ED HOPE Service that includes support over the phone, via email and online.
-ED HOPE is staffed by trained counsellors experienced in assisting with eating disorders.
-It also provides a wide range of programs for service providers and recovery groups.
+Butterfly operates a National Helpline that includes support over the phone, via email and online.
+The Helpline is staffed by trained counsellors experienced in assisting with eating disorders and body image issues.
+We also provide a wide range of programs for service providers and recovery groups.

-Because Butterfly recognises that eating disorders often arise from poor body image, it delivers a range of Positive Body Image workshops to schools and workplaces through its education program.
-It has a strong media presence to raise awareness of Butterfly’s perspective in community debates about body image and eating disorders.
+Because Butterfly recognises that eating disorders often arise from poor body image, we deliver a range of Positive Body Image workshops to schools and workplaces through its education program.
+We have a strong media presence to raise awareness of Butterfly’s perspective in community debates about body image and eating disorders.

-Throughout its work Butterfly emphasises the critical importance of prevention and early intervention strategies in limiting the development of, and suffering from, negative body image and eating disorders.
-To expand knowledge in this field The Butterfly Research Institute commissions academic research projects and funds PhD research scholarships.
+Throughout our work Butterfly emphasises the critical importance of prevention and early intervention strategies in limiting the development of, and suffering from, negative body image and eating disorders.

-Butterfly is committed to collaboration across the sector, and presently co-ordinate the National Eating Disorders Collaboration (NEDC) for the Australian Department of Health and Ageing.
+Butterfly is committed to collaboration across the sector, and presently co-ordinates the National Eating Disorders Collaboration (NEDC) for the Australian Department of Health and Ageing.

 It can be extremely difficult raising the subject of eating disorders with a friend or loved one.
 To be supportive one needs to learn what to say and what not to say.

 We can help you with knowing when to talk to your friend and what to say. ›